-One of the questions you should always be prepared to answer at an interview is: “What can you bring to this role?”
+While there are a number of questions you should be prepared to answer for your job interview, there are some that can prove trickier than others.
+One of those is: “What can you bring to the role?”

 Back yourself up:

-We recommend that you prepare at least three key attributes that will demonstrate what you can bring to the role in question.
+Because this will likely be just one question from the interview, you won’t need to spend too long answering it.
+While it is a vital question, you should be able to pick out the most important points from your research and develop an answer that highlights just a couple of areas.
+Three key attributes for example, would be appropriate.
 Each of these should be central to the job, and you should prepare examples to present with them.
-You should only need to talk about one or two of these attributes, but it’s always good to have a couple of extras up your sleeve, just in case they want more.
+You should only need to talk about one or two of these attributes, but it’s always good to have a couple of extras prepared, just in case they want you to expand.

 Thinking about applying for jobs?
-Get some help with your CV with our dedicated marketing CV guide:
+Get some help with your CV with our helpful guide for marketeers:

 Almost 50% of millennials believe that they will leave their current jobs within two years.
 Does this mean that job-hopping isn’t just a myth?
 Before we make any conclusion and label this generation lazy and unreliable, it’s important to inspect what makes...